 Hair growth needs to be about 1/4" long to be grasped and uplifted by wax.
 Just because you can see or feel the hair does not mean that the wax can get ahold of it.
 Hard wax may be able to attach to hair a bit shorter, but there's more of a learning curve to getting the application and removal technique down.

 You can wait until it gets longer, or opt for threading if it's facial hair.
-Sugaring paste can lift out hair as short as 1/16" on the face or body.
+Sugaring paste may be able to lift shorter hairs on the face and body.

 Not Keeping Wax Warm Enough